docsforadobe/premiere-scripting-guide/docs/item/trackitem.rst

 **Description**

-The out point for media, in this trackItem.
+The out point set on the source for this trackItem instance, relative to the beginning of the source.

 **Type**